mgargard/mgargard-researchers/Readme.md

 ## Class attribute values

-class="menu" is used to display and format the top navigation links across each page
+`menu` Applied to a ul element.
+List of the top menu items.

+`main` Applied to a div element.
+Main content on a page; right beneath the menu.
+Could be a list of publications or researchers, or an individual researcher or publication information.

-class="researcher" is used to format the top content div on a page
+`researcher` Applied to a div tag.
+Representation for a researcher. content div on a page

-class="control"
+`control` Applied to a div tag.
+Contains a form and its elements.

 If you're in a group, your GitHub repository won't show up in the list of GitHub projects, so you need to click the plus-sign button next to `MY PROJECTS` on the left, and select `Clone From URL`.
 Then (in another browser tab) go to the homepage of your team's repository, and copy the URL next to where it says `Read+Write access` (it should look something like `git@github.com:sils-webinfo/SteampunkUnicorn.git` if `SteampunkUnicorn` were the name of your group).
 Go back to Cloud9, paste this URL in the `Source URL` field, and click the green `CHECKOUT` button.
 Cloud9 should start cloning your project.
 (Sometimes it flakes out; if it does just try again.)